abhinavroy1999/phase-field-code/README.md

 The master directory contains two separate folders: -

 1. CahnHilliard2D: -
 This directory contains source code which performs microstructure evolution in a system by numerically solving the Cahn-Hilliard equation using the semi-implicit Fourier spectral technique, for conserved order parameter.
-The phenomenon which it describes is the well known Spinodal Decomposition in system consisting of two components which spontaneously separate into to isostructural phases.
+The phenomenon which it describes is the well known Spinodal Decomposition in system consisting of two components which spontaneously separate into two isostructural phases.

 2. AllenCahn2D: -
 This directory contains source code which performs microstructure evolution in a system by numerically solving the Allen-Cahn equation for non-conserved order parameter.